gnu-octave/octave-mqtt/README.md

 ============

-The toolkit requires the [paho-c](https://www.eclipse.org/paho/) library. the board.
+The toolkit requires the [paho-c](https://www.eclipse.org/paho/) library.

-In fedora:
+In Fedora:

 dnf install paho-c-devel

+In Ubuntu:

+apt install libpaho-mqtt-dev

 Installing
 ==========

-To install, run the octave package manager:
+To install, run the Octave package manager:

 1. To install from online: